Golem-Base/docs/getting_started.md

 Golem Base is a Layer 2 network on Ethereum that solves the problem of how to efficiently store and manage structured data on an Ethereum-compatible node without relying on smart contracts.
 It offers a simple, low-cost alternative for handling operations like creating, updating, or deleting data.

-Golem-base-op-geth is our customized Ethereum app (based on software called op-geth) that powers Golem Base.
+Golem-base-geth is our customized Ethereum client (based on software called op-geth) that powers Golem Base.
 It extends op-geth to handle Golem Base transactions, enabling organizations to store structured data directly on the node.
 Data is written through secure, tamper-evident transactions and stored in the node's internal state.
-(A node refers to a single server running Ethereum software, whether it's the original op-geth, Golem-base Op-Geth, or any number of Ethereum installations.)
+(A node refers to a single server running Ethereum software, whether it's the original op-geth, Golem-base-geth, or any number of Ethereum installations.)

 When you're first learning how to use our tools, we recommend working with an existing testnet that we've installed.
-For those with some experience, however, you have the option of downloading and running our Golem-base Op-Geth software directly on your own computer.
-We provide instructions for installing and running it [later in this document](#working-with-a-local-golem-base-op-geth-installation-optional).
+For those with some experience, however, you have the option of downloading and running our Golem-base-geth software directly on your own computer.
+We provide instructions for installing and running it [later in this document](#-working-with-a-local-golem-base-geth-installation-optional).

 # ⚙️ Configuration

 To get started using Golem-Base you need to do some initial setup using our CLI tool, which we describe next.

-## Op-Get CLI Tool
+## Golem-base-geth CLI Tool

-As part of our Golem-Base Op-Geth software, we've built a command-line tool through which you can interact with a node.
+As part of our Golem-base-geth software, we've built a command-line tool through which you can interact with a node.

 If you're on the Mac, run the following to install it: